JacobGabrielson/karpond/docs/volumes-investigation.md

 Or: maybe we just look for `volume.kubernetes.io/selected-node` ... instead of all the pointer chasing above?
 Might be race conditions w/ something else (the volume controller?)

+## When PV already exists

+In this case, need to check the `pv.Spec.NodeAffinity` field, and add those constraints in.
+E.g. they might look like: